“Catch for us the foxes”

-Though most of us no longer have to worry about foxes stealing our chickens, foxes are present in every county in Michigan and can still be a danger to domesticated pets and poultry.
-Michigan is home to two species of fox: the red fox and the gray fox.
-We have handled fox calls in every area in southeastern Michigan, from Lansing and Okemos to South Lyon, from Fenton down to Monroe.
+Though most of us no longer have to worry about foxes stealing our chickens, foxes are present in every county in Colorado and can still be a danger to domesticated pets and poultry.
+Colorado is home to two species of fox: the red fox and the gray fox.

 Life of the Red Fox

 Red foxes make their homes in areas with fallow and cultivated fields, meadows, bushy fence lines, woody stream borders, and low shrub cover along woods and beaches.
 They can also be found in suburban and, less commonly, urban areas where food is readily available.
 They range over a wide area, usually 5 miles, but this range may be larger in flatter regions with less forest.